-All Action 2 alternatives are expected to have a positive effect on the gray snapper stock because they each promote sustainable harvest of gray snapper within the limits recommended by the Council's SSC as BSIA.
-Alternative 1 (No Action) would maintain lower catch limits than those recommended by the SSC, and would therefore result in more positive effects to the gray snapper stock than Alternative 2 and Preferred Alternative 3.
-This is because the higher catch limits under Alternative 2 and Preferred Alternative 3 are expected to increase the removal of gray snapper from the stock more so than Alternative 1.
-Thus, Alternative 2 and Preferred Alternative 3 would have a less positive effect on the gray snapper stock compared to Alternative 1 through greater removals from 2024 through 2028.
-Because Alternative 2 and Preferred Alternative 3 result in the same allowable harvest between 2024 and 2028, they are expected to have similar effects on the gray snapper stock.
-Alternative 2 would have more less positive effects on the gray snapper stock in 2024 and 2025 than Preferred Alternative 3 because catch limits would be lower under Preferred Alternative 3, which uses a constant catch approach to management.
-However, Preferred Alternative 3 is expect to have less positive effects in 2027, 2028, and beyond, as it allows for higher catch limits in those years.
+All Action 2 alternatives are expected to have a positive effect on the GS stock because they each promote sustainable harvest of GS within the limits recommended by the Gulf of Mexico Fisheries Management Council's (Council) Scientific and Statistical Committee (SSC) as BSIA and are not expected to result in overfishing of the Gulf GS stock.

+Alternative 1 (No Action) would maintain lower catch limits than those recommended by the SSC, and would therefore result in more positive effects to the GS stock than Alternative 2 and Preferred Alternative 3.
+This is because the higher catch limits under Alternative 2 and Preferred Alternative 3 are expected to increase the removal of GS from the stock more so than Alternative 1.
+Thus, Alternative 2 and Preferred Alternative 3 would have a less positive effect on the GS stock compared to Alternative 1 through greater removals from 2024 through 2028.
+Because Alternative 2 and Preferred Alternative 3 result in the same allowable harvest between 2024 and 2028, they are expected to have similar effects on the GS stock.
+Alternative 2 would have more less positive effects on the GS stock in 2024 and 2025 than Preferred Alternative 3 because catch limits would be lower under Preferred Alternative 3, which uses a constant catch approach to management.
+However, Preferred Alternative 3 is expected to have less positive effects in 2027, 2028, and beyond, as it allows for higher catch limits in those years.

 The relationships among species in marine ecosystems are complex and poorly understood, making the nature and magnitude of ecological effects difficult to predict with any accuracy.
-It is possible that forage species and competitor species could increase or decrease in abundance in response to a decrease or increase in gray snapper abundance.
-In addition, the relationships between gray snapper and non-target species caught on trips where gray snapper are directly targeted are not fully understood.
+It is possible that forage species and competitor species could increase or decrease in abundance in response to a decrease or increase in GS abundance.
+In addition, the relationships between GS and non-target species caught on trips where GS are directly targeted are not fully understood.

 However, effects of any of the alternatives in this action on the biological environment are expected to be negligible, because the actions herein are not expected to appreciably change how the reef fish fishery as a whole is prosecuted, so no additional effects to non-target species or protected resources are anticipated.